mer10z/angular-splunk-logger/README.md

     // which will send all log messages.
     .level( 'DEBUG' )

-    // set the token of the splunk input to use.
+    // set the token for the splunk http collector to use.
 Must be set, or no logs
     // will be sent.
-    .inputToken( '<your-token>' )
+    .token( '<your-token>' )

-    // set whether or not HTTPS should be used for sending messages.
-Default
+    // set the endpoint of the splunk http collector to use.
+Must be set, or no logs
-    // is true
+    // will be sent.
-    .useHttps( true )
+    .token( '<your-token>' )

     // should the value of $location.absUrl() be sent as a "url" key in the
     // message object that's sent to splunk?
 Default is false.